 Coffee even began to replace the standard morning drink of beer and wine.
 Those that decided to drink coffee first thing were more productive at work (unsurprisingly!), than those that had alcohol.

 Of course, coffee became a huge business, especially when Europe got its hands on the beans.
 The Dutch were the first European country to have its own coffee plantation, which was in Sri Lanka.
-The French took coffee over to the Carribean, and Spain took it to central and lower America.
+The French took coffee over to the Caribbean, and Spain took it to Central and South America.